pwtail/wsgi_plus/README.md

 The WSGI spec is simple and widely known.
 It provides the `start_response` callback to the app while the app returns an iterator over the response body.

-A thing to note however is that *app can be a generator*.
+A thing to note: *app can be a generator*.
 That means, it calls `start_response` during the first iteration.
 This feature is not documented in the spec, but every WSGI server supports this.

 Now, here is the idea - since the app can be a generator.